tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 This gave me access to reasonably up-to-date versions of the `bundle` and `jekyll` commands.

-Next, I configured bundler to always install gems into a local `vendor/bundle` directory so any projects would be self-contained:
+Next, I configured Bundler to always install gems into a local `vendor/bundle` directory so any projects would be self-contained:

 ```shell